-Unfortunately a transition graph for complex, realworld systems could be often huge, due to the wellknown state explosion problem.
+Unfortunately a transition graph for complex, real-world systems could be often huge, due to the well-known state explosion problem.
 Thus it is likely that G would not fit into the available RAM memory, and then the minimum path finding process could be highly time-consuming.

-However, Model Checking techniques (Burch et al., 1992; Holzmann, 2003; Dill et al., 1992) developed in the last decades have shown to be able to deal with very huge state spaces.
+However, Model Checking techniques [8] [9] [10] developed in the last decades have shown to be able to deal with very huge state spaces.
 Thus, our idea is to reuse such model checking algorithms, reshaping them to be a controller generator.
-Note that in this paper we focus on protocol-based hybrid systems, so we use model checking techniques based on an on-the-fly explicit enumeration of the system under analysis, since for such kind of systems these algorithms often outperform the symbolic ones (Hu et al., 1994).
+Note that in this chapter we focus on protocol-based hybrid systems, so we use model checking techniques based on an on-the-fly explicit enumeration of the system under analysis, since for such kind of systems these algorithms often outperform the symbolic ones [11].